Lincoln Heights, Ohio: Education

 Residents are a part of Princeton City Schools, which operates Lincoln Heights Elementary School.
 For secondary school residents attend Community Middle School and Princeton High School.

 The current Lincoln Heights Elementary building, with a capacity of 440 students, opened in 2006 as part of an $85 million school bond program.
 In 2012 the school district considered closing the school due to issues with its budget, but the school remained open after a tax levy was passed.
 Due to violence occurring outside of the school, it was held in an all-day lockdown from May 14 to June 2, 2014.
 The school district stated that this was due to concern over the safety of the students.

-As of 2014 there were fewer than 200 students at Lincoln Heights Elementary, while 40 other elementary-aged children who live in Lincoln Heights attend other schools in the Princeton school district.
+As of 2014, there were fewer than 200 students at Lincoln Heights Elementary, while 40 other elementary-aged children who live in Lincoln Heights attend other schools in the Princeton school district.

-The previous Lincoln Heights elementary school building is unused.
-In 2015 the Princeton school district put this building on an auction with a minimum bid of $69,900.
-As of July 2015 no individual or entity has purchased the building.